Calculinux/opkg/docs/ROADMAP.md

 ### General

-* Publish a docker container which can build opkg.
-This is a nice-to-have for any modern project, since it can get developers onboarded with making and testing contributions quickly.
-Start by talking to Alex Stewart, who already has a container that he uses for his development.

 * Publish a docker container which runs opkg.
 It is fairly common contemporarily to give users a one-button way to run your application in a sandbox and play around with its abilities.
 I think this would go a long way towards driving opkg adoption.